 Lay flat on the floor, legs extended away from your body.
 Activate your core by pressing your lower back into the mat.
 Lift your neck and shoulders off the ground.

 Then switch, “scissoring” your legs as you pull the left leg in towards your chest and kick the right leg out, hovering the right heel off the ground.
-Pulse for a two-count.
+Pulse for a 2-count.

 Continue this pattern, alternating legs with each rep.